sophieclaire/EindProject/PROCESS.md

 ## Day 10

 I fixed China's problem!
 So the barchart wasn't ordering itself in an ascending manner whereas the data had been sorted.
-My mentor figured out that the problem was that there were duplicate items in the dataset, for example sweet potatoes appeared 8 times.
+My mentor, Renske, figured out that the problem was that there were duplicate items in the dataset, for example sweet potatoes appeared 8 times.
 I removed all the duplicates and now it works perfectly.
 ![chinabefore](doc/PROCESS-957c02b3.png)
 ![chinaafter](doc/PROCESS-b4d3aa5d.png)